 being a member of a member of a Scottish regiment had more that a little to do with his change of denomination.

-September, 1878.
-On 15 October, 1878 after completing eight years, ninety-nine days with the colours Corporal George
+September 1878.
+On 15 October 1878 after completing eight years, ninety-nine days with the colours Corporal George Waters

-became the 1st Battalion, The Seaforth Highlanders when on 1 July, 1883 he was shown as being in confinement awaiting trail
+became the 1st Battalion, the Seaforth Highlanders when on 1 January 1883 he was shown as being in confinement awaiting

-for an unspecified lapse in judgment.
-What ever his crime had been Waters served no time but was reduced to Corporal though
+trial for an unspecified lapse in judgment.
+What ever his misconduct had been Waters served no time but was reduced to

-Promoted to Colour Sergeant on 19 July, 1886 he transferred to the Permanent Staff of the 5th Volunteer Battalion, The
+Promoted to colour sergeant on 19 July 1886 he transferred to the Permanent Staff of the 5th Volunteer Battalion, the Argyll

-Seaforth Highlanders on 13 April, 1888.
-He continued as Colour Sergeant with the 5th Battalion until 1 May, 1896 on which
+& Sutherland Highlanders on 13 April 1888.
+He continued as colour sergeant with the 5th Battalion until 1 May 1896 on which

 date his service papers state that he died.